PlatONnetwork/proof_of_custody/README.md

 ## Compile

-Run the following command to compile,
+Run the following command to compile.

 ```bash
 ./compile.sh